-Notable entertainers in Nigeria like Falz, Runtown, Tiwa Savage, Jaywon, DJ Spinall, MC Lively, Tasha (Big Brother Naija 4 Housemate), and many others staged a protest calling for the disbandment of SARS in Abuja and Lagos on Thursday.
+Notable Nigerian entertainers like Falz, Runtown, Tiwa Savage, Jaywon, DJ Spinall, MC Lively, Tasha (Big Brother Naija 4 Housemate), and many others staged a protest calling for the disbandment of SARS in Abuja and Lagos on Thursday.

 The protest by the entertainers amplified the voices of Nigerians all over the nation who have repeatedly called for the dissolution of the FSARS – Federal Special Anti-Robbery Squad unit.

 The protests had entertainers in the music, comedy and movie industry come out in their numbers to show support for the campaign which seeks to end the nefarious activities of SARS Operatives particularly against young Nigerians.

 The End Special Anti-Robbery Squad #EndSARS is a campaign in Nigeria opposing the Special Anti-Robbery Squad, a unit of the Nigerian Police Force who have for long meted out violence and brutally violated the civil rights of citizens across the nation either by exhorting huge amounts of money from them or even going to the extent of murdering innocent lives.

 This particular #EndSARS campaign in Nigeria is not the first as it has been the outcry of Nigerian citizens for a while now.
 A previous one last year led to the formation of a presidential panel to review the activities of the police unit.

 President Buhari had earlier set up a presidential panel to look at the activities of the FSARS and propose a recommendation.
 Last year, the president ordered the execution of the report of the panel but nothing seems to have changed since then.